Desolate Oath

 I grunt and begin to shake, feeling my hand slipping.
 "I swear on Bhaal's blood, if I fall because you won't take this brain, I will crawl my way out of the hells and strangle you!"

 She stares at me and then curls her nose in disgust, gingerly taking Us from me.
 My arm free, I grip the edge and drag my carcass to safety.
-I take a moment to cling to the ground in gratitude.

-I hear the Gith woman yell a battle cry, as Us leaps from her arms and immediately swipes one of the imps with a gelatinous fury.
+I grunt as I get to my feet, and Us leaps from me, immediately swiping one of the imps with a gelatinous fury.

 Her tone is biting, but it's background noise to the weight of the knives in my hand.
 It feels like home, and I flip one in hand before hesitating.
-Do I know my name?
-Y-yes.
-"I'm Vash Neel."
-Saying it out loud feels like I'm reclaiming another piece of myself.
-It's jarring just how little I know about myself.

 She gives a respectful nod and then moves.
 Us and I follow as she climbs some arterial mesh to the second floor of the nautiloid.